 No Question Answer 1 How do you encourage students to connect the information in the learning video to their daily lives?
 I always start with a discussion after watching the video, where I ask students if they have ever experienced a similar situation to the one in the video.
 I also ask them to give examples from their surroundings that relate to the material being studied.
 2 What benefits do you see when students make direct observations after watching the animated video?
 Through direct observation, students can see the concepts they have learned in the video in real terms.
 For example, after watching a video about the water cycle, they can observe how rainwater flows into the gutter or seeps into the ground.
 3 What are the biggest challenges in implementing this observation-based learning method?
 One of the challenges I face is ensuring that all students are really focused on making observations.
 Some students sometimes only glance at the video without understanding what they are actually observing.
-4 How do you assess students' understanding after they connect the concepts in the video to the reality around them?
-I assess students' understanding through a discussion after the observation, where they are asked to convey what they saw and how it relates to the material being studied.
+4 How do you assess students' understanding through a discussion a after they connect the observation, where they are asked to convey what they saw concepts in the video to it relates to the material being studied. the reality around them?
 5 What strategies do you use to make students more active and enthusiastic in observing and understanding their environment?
 I use a fun and hands-on learning approach.
 For example, I create small exploration activities around the school, where students have to look for and record things that are in accordance with the subject matter.
 I also use a question and answer method that encourages their curiosity.